What the Rain Might Bring

 - Pages: 144

-About What the Rain Might Bring
+What the Rain Might Bring — Dylan Hausthor

 About Dylan Hausthor

 Dylan Hausthor (b.
 1993, Vermont) is an artist based on an island off the coast of Maine.
 They hold a BFA from Maine College of Art and an MFA from Yale School of Art.
-Hausthor has received major recognition including a Nancy Graves fellowship (2019) and a Guggenheim Fellowship (2024), and has been nominated and shortlisted across international photography awards programs.
+Hausthor has received a Nancy Graves Fellowship (2019) and a Guggenheim Fellowship (2024), and their work is held in the permanent collection of MoMA.

 Publisher / Manufacturer: